Trinity Christian College: Adult undergraduate programs

 In 1998 Trinity Christian College opened the TRACS department, now called Adult Undergraduate Programs, to serve the needs of the non-traditional student.
-Adults 23 years of age and older can complete their college degree through this program.
+Adults 23 years of age and older could complete their college degree through this program.

-The Adult Undergraduate Programs are offered in a cohort format, so students begin the program as part of a group (20 maximum) and move through each course together.
-The cohort format encourages friendships and creates a supportive environment.
-Each course is accelerated: courses that would normally require 16 weeks to finish are completed in five, six, or seven-week periods.
-Classes cover the necessary course material in a shorter time frame, helping students finish their degrees and/or teaching license in less than two years.
-Courses are held on the same night of the week during the same time period (usually 6 p.m.–10 p.m.) throughout the program.

 Graduate studies

 In 2012 Trinity Christian College began offering two graduate level programs: a Master of Arts in Special Education and a Master of Arts in Counseling Psychology.

-The Graduate Studies Special Education program is for those who have already completed an undergraduate degree and have a valid teaching license.
-Students attend class just one night a week, on the same evenings throughout the entire program, for 1 ½ years.
-Some courses are blended with online instruction.
-The program is offered at the main campus in Palos Heights, Illinois.
-This program no longer exists.

 Athletics

-The Trinity Christian athletic teams are called the Trolls.
+The Trinity Christian athletic teams were called the Trolls.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) since the 1987–1988 academic year.
-The teams are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the North Central Region of the Division I level.
+The teams were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the North Central Region of the Division I level.

-Trinity Christian competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field and volleyball.
+Trinity Christian competed in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field and volleyball.
 Women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.

-The women's soccer team collected Trinity's first national title by winning the NCCAA National Soccer Tournament in 2005, and returned to the NCCAA national finals in 2007.
+The women's soccer team collected Trinity's first national title by winning the NCCAA National Soccer Tournament in 2005 and returned to the NCCAA national finals in 2007.

 Closure

 On November 4, 2025, Trinity announced it would close after the 2025-2026 academic year.
 The college's board of trustees made this decision after reviewing the college's financial outlook.
 Reasons cited were financial challenges post-COVID, declining enrollment, competition for students, and shifting donor support.
+According to Inside Higher Ed, the college "operated at a loss in eight of its last 10 fiscal years and enrollment shrank from 1,068 in fall 2019 to 872 last year."

+Academic records and transcripts were put under the custodianship of Calvin University in Grand Rapids, Michigan.